RupW/LCD07RomanNumerals/README.md

-This is my teams' solutions for the London Code Dojo 7 exercise, generating modern Roman numerals for a given integer.
+These are my teams' solutions for the London Code Dojo 7 exercise, generating modern Roman numerals for a given integer.

   http://www.meetup.com/London-Code-Dojo/events/62738162/